yrpan/yrpan.github.io/README.md

-### David's Portfolio of Scientific & Technical Works
+### David (Yuan Rong) Pan's Portfolio of Urban and Spatial Informatics Works + Real Estate Financial Models

-Note this is an overview of David's Technical Works 2016-2021 - this does not contain all his projects, nor is this the only technical portfolio page he has.
+Note this is an overview of David's Works 2016-2021 - this does not contain all his projects, nor is this the only portfolio he has (i.e. he also has a conceptual art portfolio).

-For additional statistical and modeling works in PDF report formats, please see files attached under the Education sections of his LinkedIn profile.

-David has both an art, design & creative works portfolio, as well as a portfolio of scientific & technical works